ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 -  Acquisition/ TAP FIFOs
     - LLP Packets FIFO - There is one of these FIFOs per serial channel.
 These can overflow if the FIFO sending data from the FPGA to the host does not have any space in it.
 This can happen when we do not write LLP packets to disk on the host side fast enough and make space in the FIFO for incoming data.
 For a more detailed explanation refer to [How to debug Acquisition FIFO overflow](#how-to-debug-acquisition-fifo-overflow).

 - Common FIFOs - These FIFOs are small and do not move much data to the Host.
 If one of these FIFOs overflows, it is usually indicative a system bandwidth limitation.
-If one of these FIFOs fail, try following steps from other troubleshooting guides below.
+Try following steps from other troubleshooting guides below.
     - Image Data FIFO - There are two of these FPGA to Host FIFOs by default in each GSE.
 Refer to [How to debug image display that does not show images or has a low frame rate](#how-to-debug-image-display-that-does-not-show-images-or-has-a-low-frame-rate).
     - Image Metadata FIFO - There are two of these FPGA to Host FIFOs by default in each GSE.
 Refer to [How to debug image display that does not show images or has a low frame rate](#how-to-debug-image-display-that-does-not-show-images-or-has-a-low-frame-rate).
     - I2C Timestamp FIFO - There is one of these FPGA to Host FIFOs by default in each GSE.